-After a car accident in Virginia, you will end up having to deal with a number of new people in your life.
+After a car accident in Virginia, you will end up having to deal with some new people in your life.
 Two of those will be insurance adjusters - your own and the other driver's.
 Additionally, you may be interested in contacting a Virginia accident and injury attorney.

 Between the adjuster and a lawyer, you will first deal with the adjuster.
 As a matter of fact, the other driver's insurance agent may contact you within the next 24 hours about your case.
 That's not a long time when you consider that you are probably still reeling from having been in an accident.
 After all, right now you're probably dealing with your injuries, scheduling doctors' appointments, and figuring out how you will be able to get back to as normal a life as possible.